 - Set Achievable And Attainable Goals

-Setting unattainable or unachievable career goals is a futile move which will not aid your career plan.
+Setting unattainable or unachievable career goals is a futile move that will not aid your career plan.
 Many students have lofty goals about their careers but in reality, they can’t achieve these.
-Avoid creating goals which are unrealistic and instead, focus on what you can achieve.
+Avoid creating goals that are unrealistic and instead, focus on what you can achieve.

 - Set Relevant and Realistic Career Goals